kwilly123/MixingApp-Final-Udacity-Project/README.md

 Rewind: If you press the rewind button it will restart all your tracks to the beginning then you just have to press play and it will play them.

 ![](ImagesForReadMeFinal/image10.png)

+EQ: Also to mention one more thing, to activate the EQ for a track you just need to tap on a track and it will initiate.
+Then you can use the 8 knobs to modify that tracks frequencies.
+The Gain knobs add volume to the corresponding frequency that is set in the Freq knobs.
+Have fun with it!